Bergvliet

-Bergvliet is a large, affluent residential suburb in the Southern Suburbs region of Cape Town, South Africa.
+Bergvliet is a large, affluent, tree-lined residential suburb in the Southern Suburbs region of Cape Town, South Africa.

 Bergvliet, which means "Mountain Streamlet" in Afrikaans, is located on former farmland, and comprises mostly large, detached homes.

 History

 Bergvliet was formerly part of a large farm (called Groot Constantia), which was owned by then-Governor Simon van der Stel.
 He received the farm in 1685, and in 1716, the land was divided into two separate farmlands - Bergvliet and Constantia.
 A large part of the Constantia farmland remains today, as the Groot Constantia and Klein Constantia wine farms.

 In 1769, then-owner Petrus Eksteen, built the Cape-Dutch homestead, Bergvliet Manor House, on the Bergvliet farm.

 The estate was purchased by William Hertzog in 1865, and was later handed down to his sisters.
 Two roads in Bergvliet (Hertzog and Jeffcoat) are named after members of this family.

 The farm was divided again in 1930, this time into a northern portion, known as Kreupelbosch, and the southern portion, called Bergvliet.
 These two areas remain today, as suburbs of the same name.

 In 1945, the Division Council of the Cape purchased Bergvliet.
 Around this time, many portions of the farm were divided and sold.

 In 1989, Bergvliet Manor House was declared to be a National Monument, and in 2011, it was recognized as a Provincial Heritage Site.